- Food and Cooking»

 Rhubarb is a large leafed plant with edible stalks that grows like a bad weed anywhere that it gets the opportunity to be planted.
 It is a very hardy perennial.

 Unfortunately it is a vegetable that often gets neglected when it shouldn't.
 Rather than being harvested along with the rest of the gardens riches rhubarb is often just left in the garden to decompose.

 Your rhubarb really does not have to be left behind from the harvest.
 It is so very easy to harvest and to store.

-2. Remove the rhubarb leaf as these are actually toxic and should never be eaten.
+2. Remove the rhubarb leaves as these are toxic and should never be eaten.

 3. Wash the rhubarb stems thoroughly.